 This recipe is different, it is inspired by probably my favourite restaurant find in the last 10 years!

 A Russian restaurant with seats for just 16 in Szolnok called Balaika if you find yourself in that neck of the woods check it out.
 You know, as you do!

-This borscht recipe has a Russian leanings and joins my Beef Stroganoff recipe as one that aims rather than claims to be “authentically” Russian.
+This borscht recipe has a Russian leanings and joins my Beef and mushroom stroganoff recipe as one that aims rather than claims to be “authentically” Russian.

 When trying to recreate this beet soup recipe I did loads of research and the common theme is the broth base.